 Fees can be paid via:

-- (a) Internet banking (EFT details are printed on the bottom of invoice issued each term). - (b) Centrepay (regular fortnightly deductions from Centrelink payments). - (c) By cash/cheque (each term, month, fortnight or weekly).
+- (a) Internet banking (EFT details are printed on the bottom of invoice issued each term). - (b) Centrepay (regular fortnightly deductions from Centrelink payments). - (c) By Square EFT (1.93% surcharge) available at the pre-schools.